catwell/www.warp10.io/getting-started/distributed.md

 ## geodir

 The `geodir` component allows you to defined Geo Directory which index Geo Time Series according to time and space with various resolutions.
 This component is the most complex of all, it talks to `directory` but also to ZooKeeper and Kafka.
+This component will be phased out in future releases of Warp 10.

 ## fetcher